 - let me be absolutely open and honest

-Help your child or students to listen and read actively for clichés and make a cliché wall or book.
+Help your child or students to listen and read actively for clichés.
+The internet is also a good resource for finding clichés.